mirkootter/lean-mt/README.md

 ## The specification

 Our main goal is to reason about a multithreaded system by decoupling the threads from each other.
-Reasong about the system becomes reasoning about one thread at a time, even one line at a time.
+Reasoning about the system becomes reasoning about one thread at a time, even one line at a time.

-To do that, we know that after each the situation may have completely changed.
-If the other threads may do virtually anything, we would not be able to reason about anything.
+To do that, we know that after each iteration the situation may have completely changed.
+If the other threads may do virtually everything, we would not be able to reason about anything.
 That's what the specification is for.
 It describes precisely what a thread can do and what not.
 If all threads of a given system follow the same